 Tesco thanks Armed Forces with free breakfasts

-As a thank you for their service, on Sunday 29th June, approximately 180,000 serving Armed Forces personnel [1] and nearly 2 million veterans [2] in the UK can choose from The Breakfast, The Veggie Breakfast, The Vegan Breakfast or Sausage Bap to enjoy for free when they present their MOD90 or Veterans ID card at either The Café or The Coffee Shop in Tesco stores.
+As a thank you for their service, on Sunday 29th June, approximately 180,000 serving Armed Forces personnel1 and nearly 2 million veterans2 in the UK can choose from The Breakfast, The Veggie Breakfast, The Vegan Breakfast or Sausage Bap to enjoy for free when they present their MOD90 or Veterans ID card at either The Café or The Coffee Shop in Tesco stores.

 Ashwin Prasad, Tesco UK CEO and Exec Sponsor of the Tesco Armed Forces Colleague Network, said: